jez/blog/source/_posts/2014-10-04-offline-latex-development.markdown

 - __It's faster__.
 Using Vim to edit text is much more convenient than a standard text editor.

 Do you have a LaTeX tip, a fancier Makefile, or a favorite vim plugin for LaTeX?
 Share it in the comments!

+## [Part 2]!

+Actually that's not it, there's more!
+I wrote a [Part 2] to this post, which you should definitely check out.

+[Part 2]: /2015/01/10/offline-latex-development-part-2/

 {% include jake-on-the-web.markdown %}